RTEMS/rtems-docs/c_user/initialization.rst

 .. index:: initialization tasks

-Initialization task(s) are the mechanism by which RTEMS transfers initial control to the user’s application.
+Initialization task(s) are the mechanism by which RTEMS transfers initial control to the user's application.
 Initialization tasks differ from other application tasks in that they are defined in the User Initialization Tasks Table and automatically created and started by RTEMS as part of its